Kaivalya192/contact_graspnet/README.md

-# Contact-GraspNet
+# Dockerized Contact-GraspNet
+original readme below.
+All credits to the authors.

-This fork provides a docker container to facilitate the integration of the contact-graspnet in applications, without having to worry about it's (narrow) dependencies.
+This fork provides a minimal effort docker container to facilitate the integration of the contact-graspnet in applications, without having to worry about it's (narrow) dependencies.

 Make sure to make yourself familiar with the original repo first.
 I recommend running inference on the test examples manually.
 You can use this updated [conda env file](./environment.yaml) and follow the original Readme.